NandiniVermaNTU/Data-Science-Project---Olist-Marketing-and-E-commerce/README.md

 - Weekly sales analysis surprisingly showed lesser sales during the weekend.
 - Hourly sales analysis shows high sales from 9 am to 11 pm.
 Working hours in Brazil are roughly between 8 am to 6 pm.
 - Positive correlation was observed between the number of photos available for a product and its sales especially in categories like female fashion.

-## Data Preparation
-- Data is clenaed by removing rows with null values.
-- Grouped rows and columns from different data frames having a common variable.

 ## Machine Learning
 - The aim is to predict future revenue by analysing past revenue.